GfSE/SAF-Specification/stakeholders.md

 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?

   ***Rationale:  In my role, I need to take this into account when planning integration.***
-* What are the external physical entities the system interacts with in the respective context?

-  ***Rationale:  In my role, I need to integrate and test the interfaces.***
 * What are the functional requirements imposed on the system?

   ***Rationale:  In my role, I need to prove System Requirements via test cases.***
 * What are the non-functional requirements imposed on the system?

   ***Rationale:  In my role, I need to prove System Requirements via test cases.***
-* What are the protocols for exchanging items on specific interface?

-  ***Rationale:  In my role, I need to integrate and test the interface.***
 * What conceptual items (energy, material, information, etc.) are exchanged within the system?

   ***Rationale:  In my role, I need to integrate and test the interfaces.***